Workforce development

 The federal changes ahead will further destabilize a financially fragile health care system, highlighting the importance of acting swiftly.
 Oregonians need policies that support hospitals so they can continue to care for patients, employ frontline workers, and support the Oregon economy.

-In the 2026 legislative session, the hospital association’s priorities are:
+In the 2026 legislative session, the hospital association’s priorities were:

 The Hospital Association of Oregon’s federal public policy agenda is designed to bolster our members’ efforts to provide Oregonians with the highest quality care.
 With our active involvement, members have a voice in the federal policymaking process.